chavarera/PythonScript/Basic/ConditionalStatementIfelse.md

 ```
 Here first condition check if it doesn't true then it check second condition if all **elif** conditions are fail at that time it will execute **else** block

-### How to write multiple condition in single if statement
+### How to write multiple condition in single if statement :o:
 Use logical operator **and(&), or(|)** to checking multiple conditions

 syntax